enasequence/read_docs/submit/general-guide/submissions-portal.rst

 Your account comes with its own FTP area for this reason.
 See `Preparing Files for Submission <../fileprep.html>`_ for information on this.

-You can  review the content of your directory through `WSP <https://www.ebi.ac.uk/ena/submit/webin/>`_ Unsubmitted Files Report.
+You can  review the content of your directory through `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin/>`_ Unsubmitted Files Report.
 Access this from the dashboard, under the 'Raw Reads' section: